YanZehong/IT5007-Tut3/README.md

 ## Framework
 ### React Components
-#### Main component: <DisplayHomepage />
+#### Main component
-Contain logic code for enabling buttons to display the relevant components.
+<DisplayHomepage /> Contain logic code for enabling buttons to display the relevant components.
 Define states and props for maintaining information that is persistent/shared between components.

 states:

 (1)"routes" for component switch;
 (2)"issues" for displaying the reservation list;
 (3)"seatDict" for visual representation of reserved/unreserved tickets.

 props:

 (1) constructor(): init. and binding statement;
 (2) componentDidMount() and loadData(): load data;
 (3) createIssue(issue): take issue as input and update state;